 - Printable electronics: large-area processing of conductive metal oxides for solar cells with Dr Aron Walsh, Professor Michael Hill, Professor Mark Weller & Dr Darrell Patterson — 1st MRes project

 Andy graduated with an MSci degree in Chemistry from the University of Bristol in 2011 which also involved an industrial placement with the pharmaceutical company AstraZeneca.
 His research interests are in synthetic organic and inorganic chemistry and his final year at Bristol was spent working on boron mediated cross couplings.
-He then took a year out before joining the DTC where he worked as a barman and travelled around Asia.
-Outside of the academic environment, his interests include music, travel and 'owning noobs'.
+Outside of the academic environment, his interests include music and sports.

 - Ru catalysed C-H activation with Professor Chris Frost — 1st MRes project

 Andrew graduated in 2012 with a BSc in natural sciences from the University of Bath.
 His final year project involved chemical vapour deposition to deposit nanoparticulate lead and cadmium sulphides in a polymer matrix and their subsequent characterisation.
 His interest in sustainability and his excellent experience at Bath meant the CDT was a perfect choice for him.
 Outside of study he enjoys board games, judo and going to church.

 - The Development of Graphene Based Materials with Professor Paul Raithby, Professor Simon Bending and Dr Andrew Johnson